Greater Cambridge Local Plan

 View a map of all the sites submitted to the Councils for possible development, as part of the Call for Sites in the early plan-making stages.

-In 2019 we held an initial Call for Sites and workshops with a wide range of groups including Residents Associations, Parish Councils, landowners and agents, statutory consultees and others, to understand what they felt the key issues for the Plan might be.
+In 2019 we held an initial Call for Sites and workshops with a wide range of groups including Residents Associations, Parish Councils, landowners and agents, statutory consultees and others, to understand what they felt the big issues for the Plan might be.

-In January and February 2020, we started the public conversation with our communities about how we want our area to change, in our First Conversation consultation.
+In January and February 2020, we held the First Conversation – a big public consultation on the big themes and challenges for the plan.
 We also extended the Call for Sites to invite further development sites, and sites for potential new green infrastructure, to be put forward.

 In November 2020 we published initial evidence base findings and development strategy options assessments.
 You can read our news release about the headline findings, and the additional water briefing we published at the time.
 We held a series of workshops with parish councils, residents’ associations, statutory bodies and other relevant stakeholders to explore the evidence and options assessments, and to hear what strategy and policies they thought we should be developing.

 In January 2021 we invited Parish Councils and Residents Associations to contribute their local knowledge about the sites put forward for development, and this has been fed into our assessment of their suitability.